Creative Leaders Council

 Julie Stott is a prominent Portland interior architect and owner of Julie Neupert Design, established in 1986.
 A community volunteer, Julie is a member of OHSU’s Center for Women’s Health Executive Committee and has served on a number of national and local boards, including the National Committee for the Performing Arts at the Kennedy Center and the Portland Art Museum.
 She is a former member of the National Charity League, the Junior League of Portland, the Pacific Crest Outward Bound School Advisory Board, Portland Symphony Associates, The Women of Good Samaritan Hospital Foundation Board and The Pioneer Courthouse Square Board of Trustees.
 She has also served on the steering committee for the St. Mary’s Food for Thought Luncheon and National Multiple Sclerosis Society’s event as well as the Honorary Centennial Committee for the YWCA’s Leadership Circle 2001.
 She is currently on the board of the Oregon Health & Sciences University Women’s Foundation, and is vice-president of the Peter W. Stott Foundation.
 In 2000 Julie was nominated to the John F. Kennedy Center for the Performing Arts Board.
 Julie was selected to carry the Olympic torch for the 2002 Winter Games in Salt Lake City, Utah.
 She has received the Star in the Arts Award for Public Advocates for Students, and she and her husband, Peter, were recipients of the Portland State University Simon Benson Award.
 Julie holds a bachelor of science in interior architecture from the University of Oregon.

-Lisa Strausfeld: Writer and Editor, Bloomberg View, New York City, NY
+Lisa Strausfeld: Global Head of Data Visualization, Bloomberg, New York City, NY

 Call or Email